 Archaeologists believe humans have lived in the region from around 4,000BCE, the earliest known inhabitants are called the Puerto Hormiga culture.
 They were later replaced by the Sinú society, which derived from the Karib, Malibu and Arawak language families who lived along the Colombian Caribbean coast.
 These tribes survived until the European colonization many centuries later.

-The city was founded on the 1st June 1533, by Spanish Commander Pedro de Heredia, who took over an abandoned Amerindian Caribbean village known as Calamarí and started building a settlement of his own.
-The first Spanish settlers were sailors who had arrived from Cartagena, Spain to start a new life; they established the town as Cartagena de Indias in reference to the Spanish counterpart.
+The city of Cartagena was founded on 1 June 1533 by Spanish commander Pedro de Heredia, who took over an abandoned Amerindian Caribbean village known as Calamarí and started building a settlement of his own.
+The first Spanish settlers were sailors who arrived from Cartagena in Spain to start a new life; they established the town as Cartagena de Indias in reference to the Spanish counterpart.

 At this time there were only about 200 inhabitants and a church.
 In 1552, a fire flattened all the wooden buildings, after which the governor ordered all the replacements to be made from stone.
 Treasures were discovered in the tombs of the Sinú tribe, who buried their dead with all their riches; this led the city to prosper.

 At this time, Spanish riches were transported through Cartagena, earning the city large sums to build mansions; people from all over the country came here looking to make their fortune.

 At the end of the 16th century, the city identified a need for protection, building a wall and fortress.
 Then, in the 17th century, the King of Spain ordered Cartagena to become a slave trade hub, further adding to the city riches.